-Discussion/Class Participation:
+Discussion:

-An essential objective of this class focuses on building not only good critical thinking skills but also effective communication skills.
-Therefore, students will participate with other fellow classmates in meaningful discussion activities.
+An essential objective of this class focuses on building good critical thinking and communication skills; to that end students will participate in both online discussion forums and in critical thinking activities.

-• Class Discussion:
+Class Discussion:

-- Please read carefully the directions found at the beginning of each discussion activity. - Each discussion has two parts.
-First students are provided with background information and documents involving an historical event.
-After reviewing the provided information students should respond to the discussion questions using complete sentences and examples in support of the response. - After the initial post is made, then students will be required to respond to at least two classmates' posts before the forum is locked by the indicated date.
-These responses should be more than "good post" or "I agree." - After the due date the discussion board will be locked, meaning that students may still read the discussion board posts, but no new posts can be added.
-Once the discussion boards are locked they will not be re-opened. - Discussion posts will be evaluated on their timeliness and content.
+- Please read carefully the directions found at the beginning of each discussion activity. - After the initial post is made, then students will be required to respond to at least two classmates' posts before the forum is locked by the indicated date.
+Discussion boards will be locked after the due date for follow-up posts, meaning that students may still read the discussion board posts, but no new posts can be added.
+Once the discussion boards are locked they will not be re-opened.

+- O Discussion posts will be evaluated on timeliness and content.
 All posts should be insightful and intelligent comments, using proper English sentences and not slang or texting abbreviations.
-Both in the original and the follow-up posts, students should make every effort to support assertions (opinions) with fact and evidence (elements of vocabulary) by drawing pertinent examples and information from reading assignments, websites, videos, and/or online primary documents (documents of the time).

-• Please review the discussion netiquette guidelines below for further information.
+Both in the original and the follow-up posts, students should make every effort to support assertions (opinions) with fact and evidence (elements of vocabulary) by drawing pertinent examples and information from reading assignments, websites, videos, and/or online primary documents (documents of the time). - O Please review the discussion netiquette guidelines below for further information.
 Also, to gain a clear idea as to how discussions will be evaluated students should consult the discussion rubric located under the course content section.